Projects

 Epipack

 Fast prototyping of epidemiological models based on reaction equations.
 Analyze the ODEs analytically or numerically, or run/animate stochastic simulations on networks/well-mixed systems.
 Simple compartmental models of infectious diseases are useful to investigate effects of certain processes on disease dissemination.
-Using pen and paper, quickly adding/removing compartments and transition processes is easy, yet the analytical and numerical analysis or stochastic simulations can be tedious to set up and debug—especially when the model changes (even slightly).
+Using pen and paper, quickly adding/removing compartments and transition processes is easy, yet the analytical and numerical analysis or stochastic simulations can be tedious to set up and debug—especially when the model changes (ever so slightly).

 Netwulf